American Post-Ops Academy : Policies

 Legal Notice

-It is also agreed that American Post-Ops Academy and its representatives are held not liable for any inappropriate behavior or actions by any persons encountered at the course.
-This is to include, but is not limited to, hotel or meeting-site staff, other participants, teaching assistants and American Post-Ops Academy staff.
-If you encounter any inappropriate behavior, please notify the instructor or call our offices immediately.
+It is also agreed that American Post-Ops Academy and its representatives are held not liable for any inappropriate behavior or actions by any persons encountered in the class and school premises.
+If you encounter any inappropriate behavior, please notify the instructor or call our office immediately.

-Open communication and positive criticism are the key to building a better and stronger community of professionals.
-As a community, we are here to support each other to growth and become the best in the industry.
+Open communication and constructive criticism are the key to building a better and stronger community of professionals.
+As a community, we are here to support each other to grow and become the best in our field.
 When signing up for any course with us, please be kind and be professional.
-Our instructors, students and other professionals that you may engage in our learning facility have different levels of education/work experience/hands-on skills.
+Our instructors, students and other professionals may have different levels of education/work experience/hands-on skills.
 We are here to learn and grow together.
-We ask you to have courtesy and respect for your instructors, colleagues and others when joining our class.
+We ask you to be courteous and respectful towards your instructors, colleagues and others when joining our class.

 Training and Course Content Satisfaction Disclaimer